What Is the Asylum Clock?

 Confirm your eligibility date

-Use the AsyClock calculator to verify that 150 days (plus stoppages) have passed since your I-589 receipt date.
+Use your official clock record to verify that 150 days of asylum clock time have accrued.
+Affirmative USCIS applicants can use the AsyClock calculator with their receipt date and CSOL stoppages.
 Do not file early — it will be automatically denied.

 -